NishadiThilakarathna/wikicours/README.md

 We'll welcome any help with this or if you have any other idea or suggestion ! 💡 Just reach out on the [Gitter commnity chat](https://gitter.im/Wikicours/General)! 🗣💬

 Oh, and a note about the name: I'm note a huge fan of the name “Wikicours”, but that's the best one I could come up with.
-If you have *any idea for another name* I'd love to hear about it! 🏷
+If you have *any idea for another name* I'd love to hear about it! 🏷 (see [the issue](https://github.com/thomaskuntzz/wikicours/issues/6))

 ## Community 👶